As a school we follow the 2014 National Curriculum and cover the subjects and topics as outlined in the statutory guidance.

 We have a school library and a Book Fair is held every term.
 Parents are invited to join their children to browse the books on offer and help make choices.
 In the Spring Term we celebrate World Book Day.

-As part of our World Book Day celebrations, our Year 3 children have been exploring the art of reading aloud with intonation and expression.
-To give their skills a test, they were excited to pair up with Year 1 for the afternoon, to read them stories from the school library.
+As part of our World Book Day celebrations, our older children have been exploring the art of reading aloud with intonation and expression.
+To give their skills a test, they were excited to pair up with younger children for the afternoon, to read them stories from the school library.
 The children all enjoyed the session, and it was lovely to see our children sharing special moments together and a mutual love of great books and stories.
-We hope to repeat it again in the Summer.
-Thank you Year 1 for coming to join us!

 Click on the link below for a year 6 extract with examples of different question types